LOTI Heroes

 FoodCycle

 FoodCycle is a charity that turns surplus food into nutritious meals for low-income families, those affected by homelessness, and those who can’t afford to buy food, tackling food poverty, food waste and social isolation all at the same time.
-There are two food programmes; Community Meals, where volunteers collect surplus food, cook it and then sit down with the guests to eat; and Check-in and Chat, where volunteers have weekly chats with anyone who signs up for the calls, and since the charity was founded in 2009, they’ve rescued over 900 tonnes of surplus food.
+With the Community Meals programme, volunteers collect surplus food, cook it and then sit down with the guests to eat, and it’s totally free, so anyone can come and join a meal.
+In 2023 alone, the charity saved 239 tonnes of food from going to waste and 92% of guests said they felt happier after attending a FoodCycle meal.

 foodcycle.org.uk